 Both VMware and Microsoft offer highly capable platforms.
 Both companies have products for small shops but also sell products with features suitable for the largest enterprise environments.
-In fact, VMware and Hyper-V have an extremely comparable feature set.
-Both products offer roughly the same core feature set and support capabilities such as network virtualization, VM migration, storage migration and network interface card teaming.
+In fact, VMware vSphere and Hyper-V have an extremely comparable feature set.
+Both products offer roughly the same core feature set and support capabilities, such as network virtualization, VM migration, storage migration and network interface card teaming.

-There are also significant differences in Hyper-V vs. VMware hypervisors in terms of scalability.
-Hyper-V hosts can support up to 320 logical processors, as opposed to VMware's 160.
-Similarly, Hyper-V servers can address up to 4 TB of RAM, whereas VMware vSphere 5.1 Enterprise Plus is only able to address 2 TB of RAM.
+Although the two hypervisors have similar feature sets, their feature capabilities differ.
+For example, there are significant differences in Hyper-V vs. VMware vSphere hypervisors in terms of scalability.
+Hyper-V hosts can support up to 512 logical processors as opposed to vSphere's 768.
+Although VMware supports a larger number of logical processors, Hyper-V supports more RAM.
+Hyper-V servers can address up to 48 TB of RAM, whereas VMware vSphere 8.0 is only able to address 24 TB of RAM.

 Cost and licensing

 Both VMware and Microsoft have compelling arguments as to why their respective products are the best.
-Feature-wise, the two products are too similar to one another to definitively declare one product as the best.
+Feature-wise, the two products are too similar to one another to definitively declare one product better than the other.
 Besides, there are other criteria to consider beyond the feature set.
 For instance, VMware is a more mature product, and there are more third-party products designed to work with VMware than Hyper-V.